alxfalconer/alxfalconer/README.md

 ### Hi there 👋 I'm Alexander Falconer.

-My mission is to provide elegant solutions to complex problems through Software Engineering, Digital Design and Art Direction.
+My mission is to provide elegant solutions to complex problems through Software Engineering
+Digital Design
+and Art Direction.

 For inquiries, advice, or just to chat, find me on LinkedIn at https://www.linkedin.com/in/alexander-falconer-design/